Destaq/langstats/README.md

 ## Requirements
 All you need to do is make sure that you are running this on **Python 3** and have **pip installed** (`sudo easy_install pip`).

 There is no need to individually install any packages because when you create the local package, it will automatically install those for you as it is being created.
+As long as you correctly type in `python3 -m pip install -e .` in the root directory of the project, you're good to go!

 ### Credits
 I based this idea off of [linguist](https://github.com/github/linguist), which is the default GitHub program used to generate the color bar used in every repository.
 I also used their `languages.yml` file to recognize languages (with permission due to the MIT License).